-Hunger, skyrocketing unemployment rates, a lack of basic necessities, and escalating gang violence have become commonplace in Venezuela, with the crisis growing.
+Amidst political and economic turmoil in Venezuela, hunger, skyrocketing unemployment, a lack of basic necessities, and escalating violence have become commonplace.

 Jesucristo Resucitado mission in Ciudad Guayana ministers to over 60,000 people, providing vital assistance through a soup kitchen, medical clinic, and much-needed spiritual support via the sacraments and parish activities.
 Fr.
 Greg Schaffer, a priest of the Archdiocese of Saint Paul and Minneapolis who has been Pastor of Jesucriso Resucitado for the past 20 years, sent the Catholic Services Appeal Foundation, which helps fund the mission, the following update: